DmitriyProvodin/Bootstrap/README.md

-# MyShop with Blog

-Django project with catalog and blog apps.
+MyShop final project with catalog and blog\nSee README in previous messages for run instructions.